makelab-kaist/makelab.github.io/_pages/join.md

 You can let us know by filling out [this form](https://forms.gle/i1aJLuJLCiLXvmGL7).
 This is a _preliminary_ and _optional_ expression of interest and must be followed by a formal application to our graduate program.

+**_A note for prospective applicants_**: Due to an excess load of unsolicited emails, mostly generated through AI, I no longer reply to direct emails about available positions in the lab or funding.
+If you are interested in applying to the lab, please fill out the [expression of interest form](https://forms.gle/i1aJLuJLCiLXvmGL7).

 <blockquote class="question-quote">Where can I find more admission details?</blockquote>

 Please refer to the official KAIST [admission site](https://admission.kaist.ac.kr) and the Industrial Design Department [FAQs](https://id.kaist.ac.kr/education/PhD) for Master and Doctoral programs.